luusluus/mobilesoft-2021-nativevsweb-replicationpackage/README.md

     |--- OS Java Files         The raw java files found using IAMs extracted from Open Source apps in AndroidTimeMachine.
     |--- javaFilesSrcMl.xml    The java files in the folders above converted in a traversable xml format by means of Src.ML
     |--- questionnaire         The raw responses to our developer questionnaire.
-    |--- Extracted_data.ods    Spreadsheet with collected data, aggregated by category and analysis.

 ```